zhang-haozhe/LeetcodeSolutions/README.md

 # Result:

-Runtime: 76 ms, faster than 57.57% of Python3 online submissions for Kth Largest Element in an Array.
+Runtime: 56 ms, faster than 96.02% of Python3 online submissions for Kth Largest Element in an Array.
-Memory Usage: 14.7 MB, less than 26.14% of Python3 online submissions for Kth Largest Element in an Array.
+Memory Usage: 15.2 MB, less than 45.98% of Python3 online submissions for Kth Largest Element in an Array.

 # Solution:

-See code.
+The standard application of quick select.